-Shaw: I sit back and watch these guys and it's really kind of impressed me that guys like Skeet.
-Skeet literally won angler of the year the last two years and got it taken away from him in post season B.S. and it's sad and fortunately when Jerry bought it he got rid of that because that was a horrific system.
-If it wasn't for that, Skeet won angler of the year the last two years.
-I'm impressed there are anglers that stay with Kevin, because I've fished with Kevin and I've always been totally impressed about how awesome he is.
-He's on another level than most anglers out there and to see guys like Skeet, Iaconelli, a few of those guys that actually hang with him, it's really neat.
+Shaw: I sit back and watch these guys, and it's really impressed me that guys like Skeet.
+Skeet won Angler Of The Year the last two years and got it taken away from him in postseason B.S., and it's sad; fortunately, when Jerry bought it, he got rid of that because that was a horrific system.
+If it wasn't for that, Skeet won Angler Of The Year last two years.
+I'm impressed that there are anglers that stay with Kevin because I've fished with Kevin, and I've always been impressed by how awesome he is.
+He's on another level than most anglers out there, and to see guys like Skeet, Iaconelli, a few of those guys that hang with him.
+It's really neat.

-Do we have a young and up and coming guy?
-Jonathan, his nephew is out now on tour with us.
-I don't know that there will be another Kevin for any length of time, so it's got to be a really, really special angler.
-You just don't see that very often.
+Do we have a young and up-and-coming guy?
+Jonathan, his nephew, is now on tour with us.
+I don't know that there will be another Kevin for any length of time, so it's got to be a special angler.
+You don't see that very often.
 I don't see anybody right now.
-I guess everyone is thinking and hoping that Jonathan will be the next one, another VanDam on tour, but that happens so rarely when you see that.
+Everyone is thinking and hoping that Jonathan will be the next one, another VanDam on tour, but that happens so rarely when you see that.

-Hank had a tremendous run when he was on top and he's kind of Kevin-ish, but not even close.
+Hank had a tremendous run when he was on top, and he's Kevin-ish but not even close.
 Nobody, not even Roland with his umpteen wins, when he was doing it.
 A lot of that competition back in the 70s and 80s, a lot of that competition they'd drink beer and chase women.
 That's what a lot of the guys were doing.
 It wasn't as serious.
-Now there isn't a single person out here that isn't capable of winning every tournament.
+Now there isn't a single person out here who can't win every tournament.
 They're all just super tough anglers.

-I always said that about when I started fishing.
-I'm 16, 17, 18 years old and we were just there to fish.
+I always said that when I started fishing.
+I'm 16, 17, and 18 years old, and we were just there to fish.
 We were there to catch fish.
 We loved fishing.
-All these guys would come out and in fact, one of the guys, we were at a championship event and they're like, where's Doug?
+All these guys would come out, and, one of the guys, we were at a championship event, and they're like, where's Doug?
 Where's Doug?
 Nobody could find him.
-I said well his truck is right over there and they opened his truck door and he fell out drunker than a skunk.
+I said well, his truck is right over there and they opened his truck door, and he fell out drunker than a skunk.

 Keri: Oh, no.

-Shaw: And he got in his boat and he went out there and somebody else thought he had died because he'd fallen out of the boat because they saw his boat floating across the lake.
-They went up there, he's asleep in his boat.
+Shaw: And he got in his boat, and he went out there, and somebody else thought he had died because he'd fallen out of the boat because they saw his boat floating across the lake.
+They went up there; he was asleep in his boat.
 He gets up at 1:00 and wins the tournament, 1:00 to 3:00.
-Most guys weren't that good, he was.
+Most guys weren't that good, but he was.
 They do that.
 It's like getting away from their wives.
-That's kind of what the tournament deal was at the beginning, the little tournaments and local tournaments and all that.
+That's what the tournament deal was at the beginning, the little tournaments, local tournaments, and all that.

 Now you don't have that.
-These guys are driven, they're passionate.
+These guys are driven; they're passionate.
 It's their livelihood.
 There's no play; it's like we're here.
 Every one of them is the top of the top, the best of the best.
-The competition is really, really stiff and when you see guys like Kevin and Skeet they're not just stomping everybody, they're beating the best of the best.
-When they rack up all the accolades and the things that they do, all the tournament wins, Kevin wins every year, one or two events or sometimes three events in a year.
+The competition is really, really stiff, and when you see guys like Kevin and Skeet, they're not just stomping everybody, they're beating the best of the best.
+When they rack up all the accolades and things they do, all the tournament wins; Kevin wins every year, one or two events, or sometimes three events in a year.

-Shaw: I believe it was 5, but yeah, they weighed our tackle boxes.
+Shaw: I believe it was 5, but they weighed our tackle boxes.

 Keri: So if they called you today and said the rule applies tomorrow?

 Shaw: I'd cry.
-In this boat I've got more than 10 pounds in just Rage Craws.
+I've got more than 10 pounds in just Rage Craws in this boat.
 Jigs and all the rest.
-I remember going to a Classic back in '86 I think it was, 1986 in Chickamauga.
-George Cochran showed up with a box that I'm telling you it didn't weigh 5 pounds.
+I remember going to a Classic in '86 I think it was, 1986 in Chickamauga.
+George Cochran showed up with a box that I'm telling you didn't weigh 5 pounds.
 I'm like, how can you fish a Classic with 5 pounds of tackle?
-All he had was just a few crankbaits in there and that was it.
-He was done and he did pretty good.
+All he had was just a few crankbaits in there, and that was it.
+He was done, and he did pretty good.
 It was crazy.

 I couldn't do it.
-I hated it then and I’m very happy that we get to use our own boats, all the rods and reels we do.
+I hated it then, and I’m thrilled that we get to use our own boats, all the rods, and reels we do.
 That was brutal.
 And then Ray would pull tricks on you.
 He got to cull out of your box if you weighed more.

 Keri: Oh, no.

-I could tell you a lot of these guys here this week, when they were here in December, had plenty of help.
-Some of them from the best of the best.
-You look at that and a lot of those guys have spent a lot of time here.
-Cliff Pace doesn't live very far and he fishes here all the time and I mean all the time.
+I could tell you a lot of these guys here this week when they were here in December had plenty of help.
+Some of them are from the best of the best.
+You look at that, and many of those guys have spent a lot of time here.
+Cliff Pace doesn't live very far, and he fishes here all the time, and I mean all the time.
 He spent tons and tons of time here.
-There's a huge disparity between one guy that shows up here and fishes 3 days or 4 days and that's it and another guy that's been here for months and had 10 years experience on it or 20.
-So I like the idea of not telling anything, where the Classic is or anything, and just showing up and get it done.
+There's a massive disparity between one guy that shows up here and fishes three days or four days, and that's it and another guy that's been here for months and had ten years experience on it or 20.
+So I like the idea of not telling anything, where the Classic is or anything, and just showing up and getting it done.

 Keri: I'd have to agree with you.
 So what do you think tournament fishing needs the most?

 Shaw: A whole lot of sponsors.
 It's such a great sport; it really is.
-It's a great sport and it's sad to think that there's a lot of companies that don't support it.
-You look at a company, and I don't mean to slam any company.
+It's a great sport, and it's sad to think that many companies don't support it.
+You look at a company; I don't mean to slam any company.
 I don't mean this as a negative.
-I won't even mention names now that I thought, people can spin, that's terrible how people spin your words and get different meanings out of it.
+I won't even mention names now that I thought people can spin.
+That's terrible how people spin your words and get different meanings out of them.

 Keri: I have to agree with you.

-Shaw: There's so many companies that their products apply so much, that people use them every day out here and it applies more out here than it does anywhere else and yet they want to support golf or tennis or some other deal and it's like, you don't understand the numbers.
+Shaw: There are so many companies that their products apply so much, that people use them every day out here, and it applies more out here than it does anywhere else, and yet they want to support golf or tennis or some other deal, and it's like, you don't understand the numbers.
 The number of fishermen and the people that love the outdoors and the people that go outside and participate.
 It used to be the number one participatory sport out there.

-You look at fishing, it's unbelievable.
-You can do it male, female, black, white, doesn't matter who you are, what color, what nationality, you can love and enjoy the outdoors and enjoy fishing and do it from the time your two years old.
+You look at fishing.
+It's unbelievable.
+You can do it male, female, black, or white; it doesn't matter who you are, what color, or what nationality, you can love and enjoy the outdoors and enjoy fishing and do it from the time you're two years old.
 I filmed a TV show with my three-year-old grandson and had a blast.
 Two and three years old, all the way to when you're 92, 93.
-If you can sit in a seat and your arms still work you can fish.
-And you can enjoy it and you can take to the utmost professional like Kevin VanDam to just enjoying the day and get away from it all.
+You can fish if you can sit in a seat and your arms still work.
+And you can enjoy it and take to the utmost professional like Kevin VanDam to enjoy the day and get away from it all.

-When we were running down the canal I couldn't help but admire looking over there and seeing the bald eagle in the tree, a big mature one and then two young ones coming into plumage.
-What you see.
-The alligator on the log, you see raccoon and wildlife and all kinds of stuff that doesn't exist on a golf course, it doesn't exit on a tennis court.
+When we were running down the canal, I couldn't help but admire looking over there and seeing the bald eagle in the tree, a big mature one and two young ones coming into plumage, what you see.
+The alligator on the log, you see raccoons and wildlife and all kinds of stuff that doesn't exist on a golf course; it doesn't exist on a tennis court.
 Then if you look at the skill level of these guys, they put a bait 20 feet under a dock in a teacup every time.

-There's no doubt about it how good they are skill-wise, but the thing is we're pursuing something that's alive and moving and changing.
-You look at a tennis ball all you got is a court and wind maybe.
+There's no doubt about how good they are skill-wise, but we're pursuing something that's alive and moving and changing.
+You look at a tennis ball.
+All you got is a court and wind, maybe.
 A golf ball, you've got a little grain on the grass and the wind, but it's all the same.
 It's like, come on.
 These guys are really good.
-The Kevin VanDams, the Iaconellis, the Kleins, the guys that are here, the Elite guys are exactly that.
+The Kevin VanDams, the Iaconellis, the Kleins, the guys here, the Elite guys, are precisely that.
 Very, very elite.

-Shaw: There's a whole group of people out there that don't think you should fish, hunt, molest wildlife and that's probably the biggest factor out there is to not allow these wackos to influence.
+Shaw: There's a whole group of people out there that don't think you should fish, hunt, molest wildlife, and that's probably the most significant factor out there is not to allow these wackos to influence.